Makes (Please filter using letter below or use search to the right)

 They now offer a range of these two models, both highly collectable as classics, in various forms of fast road, rally and track specifications.

-Munro Vehicles is a start-up company founded in 2019 by Russ Paterson and Ross Anderson, to design and build a tough, no-nonsense, all-terrain 4x4.
-The big difference between the Munro 1, their first creation, and any competition (if they indeed have any currently), is that it is entirely battery-powered and will be built in Scotland.
+Munro Vehicles is a start-up company founded in 2019 by engineers Russ Paterson and Ross Anderson, to design and build a tough, no-nonsense, all-terrain 4x4.
+The big difference between the Munro 1, their first creation, and any competition (if they indeed have any currently), was that it was entirely battery-powered and will be built in Scotland.
 It will make Munro Vehicles this country's second car manufacturer, with the seven-style Raptor Sports Cars being the first, following the demise of the Peugeot-Talbot plant at Linwood over forty years ago.

 After several years of intensive development and thousands of miles of testing on road and track, the decision has been made to start low volume production of the NICHOLS N1A.